Ezinnem/Native-app/README.md

 # Native-app

-A basic to-do app developd using React native framework.
+A basic to-do app developd using React native framework and Javscript.